History and Political System

 Riga has hosted the Eurovision Song Contest (2003), the NATO Summit (2006), the World Ice Hockey Championship (2006), the World Women's Curling Championship (2013).
 In 2014, Riga was the European Capital of Culture and also hosted the World Choir Games.
 In the first half of 2015, Riga was the seat of the Latvian Presidency of the Council of the European Union.
 Riga will co-host the World Ice Hockey Championship with Minsk (Belarus) in 2021.
 Riga is home to the European Union's office of European Regulators for Electronic Communications (BEREC).

-Although Latvia occupies only a small territory, the variety of its nature is large.
+The variety of Latvia's nature is large.
 This is determined by its geographical location, the history of its development and the local characteristics.
 You won't see smoking volcanoes or geysers, cloud-covered mountain tops or boundless plains in Latvia.
 However, Latvia will surprise you with other generous gifts of Mother Nature.
 Tree-covered hills alternate with grain-fields and pastures of the flatlands and massive forests.
 Along picturesque riverbanks the uncovered basic strata form cliffs and crags in which the water has carved caves.
 Numerous lakes sparkle at the bottom of hills.
 The forests covering almost half of the territory and waters are full of wildlife.

-To sum up, Latvia is one of Europe's great "get away from it all" discoveries.
+To sum up, Latvia is one of Europe's great "get away from it all" discoveries and is certainly "best enjoyed slowly".
 With 12,310 rivers and 3,000 lakes the country has many opportunities for boating and walking and just enjoying the outdoors.
 There are many small medieval towns, country castles, museums and folk parks to be visited.